-Total liabilities were \$705.5 million as at March 31, 2021, versus \$526.6 million at December 31, 2020, an increase of \$178.9 million.
-This increase was largely due to the seasonal increase in the revolving loan facility of \$168.9 million (including amortization of deferred financing costs) in order to finance the working capital requirements of the Company, as discussed above.
-Trade and other payables increased by \$9.7 million, driven by both seasonality and higher construction materials pricing.
+Total liabilities were \$1.05 billion as at September 30, 2021, versus \$526.6 million at December 31, 2020, an increase of \$526.8 million.
+This increase was largely due to the issuance of the Unsecured Notes in May 2021, as well as the increase in the revolving loan facility of \$157.3 million (including amortization of deferred financing costs) in order to finance the Acquisitions and working capital requirements of the Company.
+Trade and other payables increased by \$37.2 million, driven by seasonality, results from the Acquisitions and higher average construction materials pricing.